iiviigames/wikipdf/README.md

 + Extract the zip file to a folder on the Desktop called `WikiPDF` or whatever you want.
 + See the file in there called `tst.txt`?
 That's how you need to format the .txt files for whatever pages you want to download.
 If they aren't on new lines, or written just like they are in their actual wikipedia page titles, you may see errors.
-+ Run `wikipdf.py`.
++ Run `wikipdf.py` or `wikipdfcolor.py` - _your choice_.
 A console window will pop up, asking you to enter the folder location for the textfile you'd like to parse is.
 + If you've done these steps right, just hit `Enter` and it will work fine.
 + It will then list any and all `.txt` files present in that directory.
 This is in case you have more than one and need to choose a specific
 option.